-The Measure Impulse Response (SHIFT+CTRL+L) window can be accessed also from within the Tools menu.
+The Measure Impulse Response (SHIFT+CTRL+L) window can be accessed either from within the toolbar ( button) or the Tools menu in the menu bar of ODEON.
 You can specify the Sweep length (i.e. the duration of the sweep) and the expected Impulse Response length, which defines the final length of the recorded impulse response as well as the extra recording time after the end of the sweep.
 It is recommended to make an initial measurement with the default values and check the quality of the obtained impulse response before changing them.
 You can pre-listen the sweep signal by pressing the Play test signal button.
 The level of the sweep signal can be adjusted from within ODEON using the vertical Gain slider.
-Specific values can be also entered at the Gain box.
+Specific values can also be entered at the Gain box.
 On the right most side of the window two indications for the output level are displayed: The blue bar shows the current level captured by the microphone, while the red bar shows the maximum (peak) value being captured so far.
-You can pre-listen the sweep signal by pressing the Play test signal button.